skipto-landmarks-headings/browser-extension/NOTES.md

    each has completed the construction of its respective menu group;

-1. Sets the `menudata` property on the `LandmarksGroup` and `HeadingsGroup` elements, which kicks of the process of by which the menu groups add the menuitems corresponding to the data from the `content` script.
+1. Sets the `menudata` property on the `LandmarksGroup` and `HeadingsGroup` elements to the corresponding data from the `content` script.

 #### LandmarksGroup and HeadingsGroup

 When the setters on the `LandmarksGroup` and `HeadingsGroup` elements are activated, they:

-1. Process the landmarks and headings data collected by the `content` script;
+1. Process the landmarks and headings data collected by the `content` script by adding the corresponding `menuitems` to their respective menu groups;

-1. Dispatch the `landmarks` and `headings` custom events, which are being listened for by the `popup` script.
+1. Dispatch the `status` custom events, which are being listened for by the `popup` script.

 #### popup script and SkipToMenu

-When the `popup` script receives the `status` events indicating that the custom elements have populated their shadow DOM trees with the menuitems corresponding to the data they have been sent, it:
+When the `popup` script receives the `status` events indicating that the `MenuGroup` elements have populated their shadow DOM trees with the menuitems corresponding to the data they have been sent, it:

+1. Defines the custom element `SkipToMenu`, indicating it is ready to be displayed.

 1. Gets a list of all `menuitems` from `SkipToMenu`, which is a container for the menu group elements;